JanaSudheerKumar/frt/README.md

-## finalpro:Future Ready Talent Project By Guduru Bharat Kumar
+## finalpro:Future Ready Talent Project By Jana Sudheer Kumar
 This is my fianl project

 Here I can create A Food Store Which Can Order Different Recipes And Learn Categories Of Food Available.
 Description: 1.Food is any substance consumed to provide nutritional support and energy to an organism.
 2.It can be raw, processed or formulated and is consumed orally by animals for growth, health or pleasure.
 3.Food is mainly composed of water, lipids, proteins and carbohydrates.